This post contains affiliate links. See my disclosure policy here.

 Method

-Add Scotch, cherry liqueur, sweet vermouth, orange juice, and cubed ice to a shaker.
+Add Scotch, cherry liqueur, sweet vermouth, and orange juice to a shaker.

 Shake for 10-20 seconds.